porganczkit/air-race-challenge/architecture.md

   - Links to the main JavaScript file

 - `src/main.js` - Main application entry point
-  - Initializes the game
+  - Initializes the Three.js scene, camera, and renderer
-  - Imports and coordinates other modules
+  - Sets up lighting (ambient and directional)
+  - Creates a test cube for 3D verification
-  - Will eventually set up the game loop
+  - Implements the animation loop using requestAnimationFrame
+  - Handles window resizing for responsive rendering

 ### Module Organization

 - `/core/` - Core game engine functionality
   - `engine.js` - Will handle Three.js setup, game loop, and renderer initialization
+    - In future iterations, the Three.js code in main.js will be refactored here

 - `/entities/` - Game objects and their behaviors
   - `aircraft.js` - Player's airplane model, physics, and controls